top of page

 Dear Friends and Fellow Union Members,

-Our industry is changing so rapidly, in terms of technology, that it is a constant battle to prove the need for treasurers and ticket sellers in the mobile ticketing market.
-I want to use my spot on the Council to help the union stay aware of these changes and practices from the concert/sports venue perspective and be part of the conversation as our job functions evolve.
+Our industry is changing so rapidly that it is a constant battle to prove the need for treasurers and ticket sellers in the mobile ticket market.
+My spot on the Council helps the Union stay aware of these changes and new practices from the concert/sports venue perspective and be part of the conversation as our job functions evolve.

 I hope this will help you decide to cast your vote for me.
 Thank you and I look forward to continuing my work on the Council.